 Cortex-A7

 The Cortex-A7 processor builds on the energy-efficient 8-stage in-order pipeline of the Cortex-A5 processor, adding up to 1 MB Level 2 cache, 40 bit physical addressing to support Large Physical Address Extensions (LPAE), 64-bit load-store and 128-bit AMBA ACE bus.
-The Cortex-A7 processor provide
+The Cortex-A7 processor pr

 Cortex-A5 (UP and MP)